isomerpages/dis-dotc/_our-products/Products/Telepost.md

 (DOTC) collaborated with the Republic of Singapore Navy (RSN) to develop Telepost — an innovative platform designed to modernise internal messaging and enhance organisational connectivity.</p>
-<p>Affectionately known as RSNPost within the RSN internal community, Telepost
+<p>Known as RSNPost within the RSN internal community, Telepost offers a
-offers a comprehensive solution that delivers targeted, personalised messages at scale with ease.
+comprehensive solution that delivers targeted, personalised messages at scale with ease.
 Developed entirely in-house through a successful Hackathon initiative, Telepost streamlines communication by enabling broadcasts, one-to-one messaging, and real-time monitoring — all through an intuitive, user-friendly dashboard.</p>